 Review of FGP Applications

-The following criteria will be used to evaluate projects:
+The following criteria, within the context of the Roadmap, will be used to evaluate projects:

 - Significance of the proposed activity for—and impact of the proposed activity on—the faculty member, department, college/school, university, and discipline;

 - Capability of the investigators; technical soundness of the proposal (where applicable); adequacy of institutional resources (available to the investigators) to support the proposed activity;